MartinaGoverts/SimulationAnalysis.jl/docs/src/tutorial.md

 ## 4. Visualizing the Results

-A plot is often the best way to interpret the g(r).
 Let's use `Plots.jl` to visualize the result.

 ```julia
 using Plots